Understanding the Differences and Their Business Impact

 Payment Gateways and Payments Online

 A payment processor performs the same “messenger” role in an online transaction much like an offline one.
-But in the online setting, there is no secure PoS device to act as the authenticator.
+But in an online setting, there is no secure PoS device to act as the authenticator.
 This is where a payment gatekeeper comes into the equation.
-In essence, a payment gateway is a software or technological platform that provides a secure, encrypted connection between a merchant’s online website or hosted payments software, and major credit card processing companies.

 The need for an electronic “gatekeeper” for transactions only arose in the 1990s, after online payments and debit cards became a reality.
 A payment gateway is like a virtual PoS terminal, tasked with the duty of authenticating a digital payment request by the customer.